Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/Graphs Algorithims/Minimum Spanning Tree Algorthims/Prim's Algorithm/READme.md

 ## Prim's Algorithm Pseudocode

-Prim's Algorithm(graph):
-    Initialize an empty set MST to store the minimum spanning tree Choose a starting vertex, add it to MST
+1. **Initialize an empty set MST** to store the minimum spanning tree.

+2. **Choose a starting vertex** and add it to MST.

-    Initialize a priority queue (min heap) with edges and their weights from the starting vertex while MST does not include all vertices:
+3. **Initialize a priority queue (min heap)** with edges and their weights from the starting vertex.

+4. **While MST does not include all vertices:**
-        Select the edge with the minimum weight from the priority queue If adding the selected edge does not create a cycle in MST:
+   - Select the edge with the minimum weight from the priority queue.
+   - If adding the selected edge does not create a cycle in MST:
+     - Add the edge to MST.
-            Add the edge to MST
+     - Add the destination vertex of the edge to MST.
-            Add the destination vertex of the edge to MST Enqueue the edges connected to the destination vertex with their weights return MST
+     - Enqueue the edges connected to the destination vertex with their weights.

+5. **Return MST.**

 ### Purpose